Barstow, California: Music

-Barstow is mentioned in the lyrics of Route 66 composed by Bobby Troup.
-Sheryl Crow's "Leaving Las Vegas" mentions spending the night in Barstow.

-Barstow Cowboy in Old Barstow was a 1941 song by comedian/musician Spike Jones.
+"Barstow Cowboy in Old Barstow" was a 1941 song by comedian/musician Spike Jones.

+Barstow is mentioned in the lyrics of "Route 66" composed by Bobby Troup.

-Composer Harry Partch wrote Barstow, inspired by eight pieces of graffiti written by hitchhikers on highway railings in the city.
+Composer Harry Partch wrote "Barstow," inspired by eight pieces of graffiti written by hitchhikers on highway railings in the city.].

-The Residents' song "Death in Barstow" tells the story of two friends who visit and fall asleep in Barstow.
+The Residents' song "Death in Barstow" (1979) tells the story of two friends who visit and fall asleep in Barstow.
 One of the friends awakes to find that his friend has died.

 Bill Morrissey's song "Barstow" (1984, the first song on his first record) is about a group of men drinking one night in a Barstow train yard, with the notable line "I can't believe it gets this cold in Barstow".

+Sheryl Crow's "Leaving Las Vegas" mentions spending the night in Barstow.

-Goodnight, Texas's song "Barstow" is a tale of a gold miner chasing his dream to the town, only to find that Barstow does not have any gold, nor what he wants.
-See main chorus "Barstow Oh Barstow!
-Your torture isn't fair!.
-I left my home for riches but there ain't gold nowhere.
-Oh Barstow I don't know what's keepin' me around.
-The toughest godforsaken place that I have ever found."
+Goodnight, Texas's song "Barstow" is a tale of a gold miner chasing his dream to the town, only to find that Barstow does not have any gold.

 Infrastructure

 Transportation

 Victor Valley Transit Authority is the local transportation system.
 It covers the city of Barstow and the surrounding areas in San Bernardino County.
 BAT operates three fixed city bus routes on an hourly schedule, a dial-a-ride service for seniors and persons with disabilities and two county routes serving Hinkley, Yermo, Daggett, and Newberry Springs.
 The county services operate on a fixed route with a deviation zone and a flexible time schedule.
 When requested in advance, the county bus travels off the fixed route to pick up or drop off passengers within the deviation zone.
 Unless passengers hold a monthly or day pass, there is an additional charge for this service.
 All city and county buses connect at Barstow City Hall Transport Center.
 Intercity buses that serve Barstow include Greyhound, Orange Belt Stages, Intercalifornias, TUFESA, and Fronteras del Norte, and FlixBus.

 The Harvey House Railroad Depot is served twice daily by Amtrak's Southwest Chief, from Chicago to Los Angeles and reverse.
-Connections can also be made on multiple Amtrak Thruway Motorcoach bus services to Las Vegas and other destinations.
+Connections can also be made on multiple Amtrak Thruway bus services to Las Vegas and other destinations.
 Rail freight is provided by the BNSF Railway and the Union Pacific Railroad.

 Barstow-Daggett Airport is the local airport that serves general aviation but has no commercial service.

 Roads are the main method of transport.
 The primary arteries serving Barstow are Interstate 40, Interstate 15, and California State Route 58.
 A Tesla Supercharger station is available.